Hirnbix/captain-holetooth/README.md

 The "Captain Holetooth" explorative platformer lives in a unique, story packed world.
 A cast of amazing characters helps Captain Holetooth to defend the "magic candy" (working title).
-This game is based on my books, so some work has already been done in terms of story.

 * Deep backstory, rich world
 * Explorative nature is appealing to many audiences